-Geography is has always been one of my greatest passions.
+Geography has always been one of my greatest passions.
 If any of my classes involved it, I certainly excelled in them.
 I was fortunate to meet people from several countries as well as growing up in a multi-ethnic area during my childhood.
 This also bears repeating.
-One of my favorite TV shows of my childhood is the game show version of Where In the World Is Carmen Sandiego? of all things, and not just because it has one of the greatest theme songs of all time.
+One of my favorite TV shows of my childhood is the game show version of Where In The World Is Carmen Sandiego? of all things, and not just because it has one of the greatest theme songs of all time.
 Geography plays a huge role in Iridium Eye because I cover a TON of world cinema.
 I could even make a strong case in saying that I’ve watched and reviewed more movies from more countries than several other film critics.
 It was really cool seeing some animated works, fantasy, or sci-fi from countries I would’ve never expected.

 Sometimes I find it missing from other nations.

 Several countries have their own stories and mythologies for centuries or even millennia depending on the nation.
 The thing is one doesn’t see it from certain countries in literary and especially visual media such as TV and movies.
 As one knows, I’m a big fan of positive representation and I do want to see things from other countries.

 For this list, I’m coming up with 7 countries that I want to see stories from involving their own culture and mythology shown in some way, shape, or form.
 I would also prefer it with the people from these countries making them, so I should make this clear.
 Let’s get global, people!